AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 ---
 # Single Sign On {#single-sign-on}

-SAML (security assertion markup language) for SSO (single sign-on) makes it possible for users to authenticate through a company's identity provider when they log-in to the [!DNL Marketo Measure] app.
-SSO allows a user to authenticate just once, without needing to authenticate separate apps.
-SAML is a necessity for enterprise customers because not all users will have a [!DNL Salesforce] or [!DNL Google] account within their organization.
-In order to scale, [!DNL Marketo Measure] has developed an SAML solution that can support company identity providers.
+SAML (security assertion markup language) for SSO (single sign-on) makes it possible for users to authenticate through a company's identity provider when they log in to the [!DNL Marketo Measure] app.
+SSO allows a user to authenticate once, without needing to authenticate separate apps.
+SAML is a necessity for enterprise customers because not all users have a [!DNL Salesforce] or [!DNL Google] account within their organization.
+To scale, [!DNL Marketo Measure] has developed an SAML solution that can support company identity providers.

 >[!CAUTION]
 >